Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery: RESULTS

 \textbf{Budget analysis.} We conduct an experiment where we vary the simulation budget multiplier afforded to the CD-UCT and Random Search agents for the \textit{Sachs} dataset.
 These results are shown in Figure~\ref{fig:budget}, in which the largest value on the $x$-axis corresponds to equal simulations to RL-BIC.
 Beyond a tiny simulation budget, CD-UCT is indeed able to navigate the search space better and find higher-scoring graphs than Random Search.
-Strikingly, even with a modest simulation multiplier corresponding to approximately $100\times$ less simulations than RL-BIC, both CD-UCT and Random Search yield better reward and SHD.
+Strikingly, even with a modest simulation multiplier corresponding to $\approx100\times$ less simulations than RL-BIC, both CD-UCT and Random Search yield better reward and SHD.
+In Section~\ref{subsec:rlbic}, the interested reader can find an additional discussion of the performance of CD-UCT compared to RL-BIC (and, more generally, of model-based approaches compared to model-free ones).

 \textbf{Impact of incremental algorithm.} We examine the impact of Algorithm~\ref{alg:cyc} for eliminating cycle-inducing candidates by comparing CD-UCT with a na\"{\i}ve version that performs traversals, all other aspects being equal.
 This is carried out on graphs with $d \in \{10,20,30,40,50\}$, edge probability of $0.1$, quadratic regression, and $b_{\text{sims}}=10$.
 We showcase the results of this analysis in Figure~\ref{fig:timings}.
 The speedup scales super-linearly and improves from a factor of approximately $1.25\times$ for graphs with $d=10$ to $13.25\times$ for graphs with $d=50$.
-We conclude that this algorithm is a key component for making tree search in DAG space feasible with increasing graph size.
+We conclude that this algorithm is a key component for tree search in DAG space with larger graphs.

+\textbf{Main results with discrete variables.} As shown in Table~\ref{tab:discrete-results}, CD-UCT generally outperforms the other approximate combinatorial methods.
+The performance difference between CD-UCT and Greedy Search is smaller relative to the continuous RV case.
+The relationship between Random Search and Greedy Search is also reversed: the latter obtains substantially better results for the larger two graphs.
+This suggests that this setting favors shorter search horizons.
+The exclusion of RL-BIC from this experiment is due to its incompatibility with discrete RVs.